-As an ex-couponer, I know all about this firsthand.
+As an ex-couponer, I know all about this.
 I remember sitting at the dining room table every Sunday afternoon cutting away at the weekly circulars and matching the coupons from my ridiculously large collection to the sale items.

-I saved a ton of money, but I also ended up with a massive stockpile of items I had no real use for.
+I saved a ton of money, but I also ended up with a massive stockpile of items for which I had no real use.

-The moment of truth came when I headed to my stockpile, only to realize I had accumulated six jars of mayonnaise and 18 sticks of deodorant, which I likely wouldn’t use before the best-by date.
+The moment of truth came when I headed to my stockpile, only to realize I had accumulated 18 sticks of deodorant and six jars of mayonnaise, the latter of which I likely wouldn’t use before the best-by date.
 That’s not to mention the hours of my life spent clipping away that I could have used to generate additional income.

 2. Adopting a deprivation budget

-When you decide to create a budget in an effort to curb spending and reach financial goals, it may be tempting to jot down the leanest figures imaginable.
+When you create a budget to curb spending and reach financial goals, it may be tempting to jot down the leanest figures imaginable.
 But what will you accomplish if you severely underestimate your expenditures?

-I totally understand cutting costs, but being unrealistic means your spending plan will fail.
+I understand cutting costs, but being unrealistic means your spending plan will fail.
 For example, if you typically spend $600 at the grocery store for a family of four, what sense does it make to shave that number all the way down to $200?
-The answer is simple: None at all.
+The answer: none at all.

 Need help learning to manage your money?
-Check out “How to Develop an Effortless Budget You’ll Stick To.”
+Check out “4 Rules for Creating a Painless Budget.”

 3. Cutting corners on insurance

-Are you riding the wave of luck when it comes to your insurance policies?
-Do you carry the bare minimum level of coverage that’s required in your respective state on your vehicle?
-Or perhaps you’ve signed up for mediocre health, dental, homeowners or life insurance policies.
+Are you riding a wave of luck when it comes to your insurance policies?
+Do you carry the bare minimum level of auto coverage your state requires?
+Or, perhaps you’ve signed up for mediocre health, dental, homeowners or life insurance policies.

-While you may have done so in an effort to keep premiums low, if an emergency arises, your wallet and bank account could be turned upside down by out-of-pocket costs and exorbitant deductibles.
+You may have done these things to keep premiums low.
+But if an emergency arises, your wallet and bank account could be turned upside down by out-of-pocket costs and exorbitant deductibles.

 4. Ignoring routine medical visits

-Ever heard the phrase “an ounce of prevention is worth a pound of cure”?
-You definitely want to keep it in mind the next time you’re tempted to skip a visit to the doctor or dentist.
+Ever heard the saying “An ounce of prevention is worth a pound of cure”?
+Keep that in mind the next time you’re tempted to skip a visit to the doctor or dentist.
 Even if you dread doling out cash for co-pays or meeting deductibles, it’s worth it to stay on top of things.

-Just think about those individuals with debilitating medical conditions who could have detected them earlier with routine blood work, or those who ignored dental visits for so long that they now must live with gum disease and costly deep cleanings for the rest of their lives.
+Just think about those individuals with debilitating medical conditions who could have detected them earlier — when they were more treatable — with routine blood work.
+Others ignore dental visits for so long that they now must live with gum disease and costly deep cleanings for the rest of their lives.